-Employment contracts often seek to prevent healthcare professionals from soliciting patients to continue treatment at a new location, raising concerns about patient abandonment.
+Employment contracts may prohibit you from soliciting patients to continue treatment at your new practice location.
+Such prohibitions raise concerns about patient abandonment.
 In this situation, what are your rights and responsibilities?

 Physicians and other healthcare providers have a duty not to expose their patients to undue harm by ending the treatment relationship in an abrupt, disruptive manner.
 Doing so could subject the provider to claims of abandonment by the patient.
 In Illinois, as in many other states, patient abandonment is not only a form of malpractice; for physicians, it is also grounds for disciplinary action against one’s license.

-At Jackson LLP, our clients frequently consult us with concerns over whether the non-solicitation provision in their employment agreement will effectively force them to abandon their established patients, in violation of their legal and ethical obligations.
+At our healthcare law firm, our clients frequently voice concerns over the non-solicitation provision in their employment agreements.
+They worry that it will force them to abandon their established patients in violation of their legal and ethical obligations.
 Common questions include:

 - What can I tell my patients when I’m leaving my employer?